spadefoot/kohana-orm-leap/README.md

 ## Documentation

-This project is well-documented.
-The API has been posted on [Spadefoot's LEAP ORM for Kohana](http://orm.spadefootcode.com) Web site.
-Likewise, this Web site also has numerous examples and tutorials.
+This project is accompanied by a companion Web site, which documents the [API for the LEAP ORM](http://orm.spadefootcode.com/api/annotated.html) and has a number of [examples and tutorials](http://orm.spadefootcode.com/tutorials/index/).
 You can also find other tutorials and examples online (please let us know if you find one that we should highlight here).

 ## Further Assistance

-Although LEAP is simple to use with the Kohana PHP Framework, you can get further assistance by asking questions on [Stack Overflow](http://stackoverlow.com).
+Although LEAP is simple to use with the Kohana PHP Framework, you can get further assistance by asking questions on either [Kohana's Forum](http://forum.kohanaframework.org/) or [Stack Overflow](http://stackoverlow.com).
 You can also send an email to spadefoot.oss@gmail.com.

 ## Reporting Bugs & Making Recommendations

 If you find a bug in the code or if you would like to make a recommendation, we would be happy to hear from you.
 Here are three methods you can use to submit bugs:

 * Log an issue in this project's [issue tracker](https://github.com/spadefoot/kohana-orm-leap/issues?sort=comments&direction=desc&state=open).
 * Create a fork of this project and submit a [pull request](http://help.github.com/send-pull-requests/).